d-green1958/BEMSolver/README.md

 Warning!: This project is very much still in development meaning the documentation/comments and consistency between modules is poor.
-This will be adressed soon.
+This will be addressed soon.

 # BEMSolver
 bempy, a **B**lade **E**lement **M**omentum theory **PY**thon package for rotor simulations.